aash-gates/ddc-2021-jumpstart-your-journey/workshop/Machine Learning Models with AUTO AI/Auto-AI Experiment/README.md

-# Machine Learning Models with AUTO AI
+# Machine Learning Models with Auto AI

 In this workshop you will learn how to build and deploy your own AI Models.